TeamAudio/reaspeech-lite/README.md

 speech, and you can use this table to navigate the speech in your project.
 Clicking on a timestamp or line of speech text will automatically play from the position where this speech occurs.

-### Saving Transcripts

-The transcript will be saved along with your project.
-The next time you open the project, you should see the transcript.

-In addition, the transcript can be saved to the REAPER project in various ways by using the Create button.
-There are three options:

-* Markers: Create project markers
-* Regions: Create project regions
-* Notes: Create a track with notes items

-Once saved in this way, if desired, you can remove the plugin from the project.

 ### Options